rhanessian/cs4760project1/README.md

 # cs4760project1
-# Linux System Calls-SKeleton Multiple Processes
+# Linux System Calls-Skeleton Multiple Processes
 # Rebecca Hanessian

 This program utlizes a master file and a worker file.
 The master forks the worker<br />